klaytn/klaytn-docs/docs/misc/faq.md

 ## What is Klaytn’s gas policy? <a id="klaytn-gas-policy"></a>
 Klaytn transitioned from a fixed gas fee policy to adopt a dynamic gas fee mechanism in order to combat arbitrage bots.
+Please refer to this [article](https://medium.com/klaytn/dynamic-gas-fee-pricing-mechanism-1dac83d2689) for more information.

 ## What is special about Klaytn’s account structure? <a id="klaytn-account-structure"></a>